Did you know that teddy bears have to meet federal health and safety standards, but guns don’t? Learn more, and download the poster now!

 - Thanks to the political clout of the gun lobby, firearms escaped safety regulation in the 1970s when the U.S. Congress created the major product safety agencies.
 This unique exemption has allowed gunmakers to innovate for lethality rather than safety.
 As a result, today’s gun industry thrives on developing, manufacturing, and marketing highly militarized firearms including high-capacity pistols, assault weapons, and 50 caliber sniper rifles.

 Did you know that states with higher rates of gun ownership and weaker gun laws lead the nation in gun deaths, while states with lower rates of gun ownership and tougher gun laws have the lowest rates of gun death?
-In 2018, the five states with the highest per capita gun death rates were Mississippi, Alabama, Wyoming, Missouri, and Louisiana.
-In contrast, ranking last in the nation for gun death was Rhode Island, followed by Massachusetts, Hawaii, New York, and New Jersey.
+In 2019, the five states with the highest per capita gun death rates were Alaska, Mississippi, Wyoming, New Mexico, and Alabama.
+In contrast, ranking last in the nation for gun death was Massachusetts, followed by New York, New Jersey, Hawaii, and Rhode Island.
 Learn more.

 Did you know that household gun ownership in the United States has plummeted since the 1970s?
 In 1977, 50 percent of American households had a gun in them.
 By 2018, this percentage had dropped to 34 percent.
 Learn more.